save-snowden/bus-time-prediction-azure/README.md

 # bus-time-prediction-azure

-Tesring the API Connection with Azure
+Testing the API Connection with Azure